 The exceptions that existed prior to Oceanbulk Shipping are stated below: –

 The Oceanbulk Shipping case

-Whilst a decision taken by the Supreme Court in the UK, it is clear that Jersey will in general follow developments in the English law as regards matters that are communicated without prejudice.
-Whilst it remains to be seen how this exception will develop, practitioners involved in any such attempts at settlement which may ultimately be subject to the jurisdiction of the Royal Court would do well to bear this new exception in mind, and to consider the fact that they cannot rely on the without prejudice rule to withhold evidence that may point to an unfavourable interpretation of the contents of any agreement that is made between parties.
+Whilst this is a decision taken by the Supreme Court in the UK, Jersey will in general follow developments in the English law, as regards matters that are communicated without prejudice.
+Whilst it remains to be seen how this exception will develop, practitioners involved in any such attempts at settlement, which may ultimately be subject to the jurisdiction of the Royal Court, would do well to bear this new exception in mind, and to consider the fact that they cannot rely on the without prejudice rule to withhold evidence that may point to an unfavourable interpretation of the contents of any agreement that is made between parties.

 For advice, assistance or further information regarding dispute resolution and litigation please do not hesitate to call 630530 or email us on email@example.com